ivzb/Achievers/README.md

 7. Use TDD
 8. Privacy
    1. Public
-   2. Friends
+   2. Protected
    3. Private
 9. Authentication
-10. Adapt to new back-end API
+10. Adapt to the new back-end API

 # Dependencies
 1) GSON - A Java serialization/deserialization library to convert Java Objects into JSON and back.
 [GitHub](https://github.com/google/gson)